 It’s also dying a slow death due to unchecked pollution.

 How to stop that pollution, by when, and how much to spend have been debated for years.
-As someone who has been on the front lines of the fight for more than two decades, Chris Kilian, CLF Vice President and Director of the Vermont Advocacy Center, has a unique perspective.
+As someone who has been on the front lines of the fight for more than two decades, Chris Kilian, who oversaw CLF’s Vermont Advocacy Center before becoming the organization’s Director of Strategic Litigation, has a unique perspective.
 “The politics of the day and the drivers behind those politics keep changing, which means the will to take action changes, too,” he says.
 “Unfortunately, the one constant is that the lake is getting worse and worse.”

 The main villain in this story is phosphorus, which pours into waterways from sewage treatment plants as well as from farm fields, roads, parking lots, and other watertight surfaces every time it rains or snow melts.
 Too much phosphorus causes blue-green algae outbreaks, which rob the water of oxygen, killing aquatic life.
 Those outbreaks are also toxic.
 They can sicken pets and people, and research now links long-term exposure to the onset of neurological diseases including Lou Gehrig’s and Alzheimer’s.